josh-helpert/elder-syntax/docs/syntax.markdown

 ### Multiple parents

-When we say tree syntax it's really about describing the spacing rule and natural structure which is tree like.
+When we say tree syntax it's really about describing the natural structure is tree like.

 It's possible to describe data which isn't a tree like a graph:
 ```
-x
 a
 b, c
-    i
-    j
-    k
+  x
+  y
+  z
 d
 ```

-Notice that the syntax is still structurally a tree but we've described a graph as `b, c` are both the parents of `i, j, k`.
+Notice that the syntax is still structurally a tree but we've described a graph as `b, c` are both the parents of `x, y, z`.

 ## Equals
 ------------------------------------------------------------------------------------------------------------